 Personal Injury Case When You Are at Fault

 On a surface level, it seems like one party is always responsible for an accident and the other party is the victim who is left to face hardships as a result of the accident.
 In reality, when accidents occur in New York, the issue of liability is almost more complex.
-Whether it is a car accident, slip and fall, or any other type of personal injury accident, when people are injured in New York, there are often several parties who played a role in causing the accident.
+Whether it is a car accident, slip and fall, or any other type of personal injury lawyer in Long Island, when people are injured in New York, there are often several parties who played a role in causing the accident.
 If you have been impacted by an accident, you might also be worried that the role you played in causing an accident will prevent you from obtaining compensation.
 In reality, accident victims are often able to obtain compensation even if they contributed to an accident.

 The Role of Comparative Negligence in New York

 Different states have different methods of handling accidents when multiple parties are liable.
 New York follows the comparative negligence doctrine, which applies to cases in which there are more than one responsible party.
 Before understanding this principle, however, it helps to understand that negligence occurs when one individual acts carelessly and either directly or indirectly causes injury or harm to another.
 Courts often find that a person is negligent when that individual is determined to have failed to exercise ordinary prudence toward a person to whom they owed a duty of care.

 Before understanding contributory negligence in New York, it also helps to understand the role of assumption of the risk.
 A person involved in a personal injury accident has a complete defense if the victim expressly assumed the risk associated with an activity.
 For example, if your child plays on a youth football team and is injured while playing, the opposing team cannot be found liable.
 Consenting to events that caused either apparent or reasonably foreseeable injuries, however, differs from consenting to concealed, unassumed, or unforeseeable injuries.